 One Callback can be registered per callback type, per company account.
 Person callbacks, because they are related to the entire MobileDB, and not to any one company, can only have one registration callback per MobileDB database.

 As part of the configuration, customers can be notified of failed deliveries by setting up an automated email notification process for when a callback fails to notify.

 Originating IP Address Ranges

-The following Vibes IP address ranges are available if a customer wants to white list them:
+The following Vibes IP address ranges are available if a customer wants to list them as allowed traffic:

 It is the receiver's responsibility to ensure processing and to return the appropriate error codes.
 Depending on the error code, Vibes will attempt to redeliver the events up to the maximum number of tries.
 It is important that the callback endpoint not return errors when no retry attempts are desired.
 In that case, simply accepting the message with a 2XX response is sufficient.

 It is possible, in rare circumstances, that an event is delivered more than once in error scenarios, or when an improper HTTP Response code was returned or timed out.
 All customer end points must be able to handle this case without causing conflicts within their system, and return a response in the 2XX range.

 HTTP Response Code